Starkandco/Godot-Whitelist-Tool/README.md

 # Whitelist-Tool
  Whitelist Tool for validating and calling user input

+ Provides an in-editor plugin to allow selection of specific scripts to be read and then creates a whitelist (Autoload WhiteList) from those scripts on project run.

 Use "WhiteList.is_valid(input_string, object_ref)" to check if the input string is a valid function / param combo for object_ref

 "WhiteList.call_last_checked()" to call that function